patternhelloworld/docker-blue-green-runner/README.md

 To deploy web projects must be [simple and safe](https://github.com/Andrew-Kang-G/docker-blue-green-runner#emergency).

+- [NOTICE]
+  - 'ORCHESTRATION_TYPE=stack' is currently experimental, keep 'ORCHESTRATION_TYPE=compose' as it is in the production stage.
+    - However, you would test the docker swarm, run the command.
+It is currently tested for the Java sample.
+      - ```shell
+          docker swarm init
+          sudo bash run.sh
+        ```

 ## Introduction

 With your project and its only Dockerfile (docker-compose.yml in the 'samples' folder is ignored), Docker-Blue-Green-Runner handles the rest of the Continuous Deployment (CD) process with Consul.
 Nginx allows your project to be deployed without experiencing any downtime.